lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/README.md

 #Getting the DownloadURL from the artifact.json file previously saved using 'jq' json processor tool.
 artifactDownloadUrl=$(jq '.items[].assets[].downloadUrl' artifact.json --raw-output)

-#Downloading the artifact using the URL link obtained from the artifact.json file.
+# Downloading the artifact using the URL link obtained from the artifact.json file.
 wget --user team1 --password team1 $artifactDownloadUrl

-#Extracting tarfile from the URL link using cut and delimter /
+#Extracting tarfile from the URL link using cut and delimiter /
 tarFile=$(echo $artifactDownloadUrl | cut -d '/' -f 8)

 echo